 The hibiscus is one of the most enduring symbols of the tropics.
 These flowers are available in single and double forms, and in a dizzying array of colors.
 Some of the newer hybrids feature multicolored flowers as large as a salad plate.
 The hibiscus is not a plant for beginners, either to keep alive or bloom.
-They insist on warmth, lots of light, humidity, and they are prone to several varieties of bugs.
+They require warmth, lots of light, humidity, and they are prone to several varieties of bugs.
 But for those who have the gumption to make it happen, a flowering hibiscus is one of the most remarkable sights in any temperate home.

 12 of 12

 The genus Anthurium boasts some of the most striking plants in the world, but the only one you're likely to find in an average gardening center is the A. scherzerianum.
 These plants have distinctive red flower structures that feature a heart-shaped red spathe from which emerges a white or yellow flower spike.
 Anthuriums are true jungle plants, which makes them a challenge to grow and bloom in ordinary conditions.
-They thrive on humidity, heat, ample water, bright light and rich soil.
-Most anthuriums are bought in bloom, and it takes a skillful hand to bring one back into flower.
+They thrive on humidity, heat, ample water, bright light, and rich soil.
+Most anthuriums are purchased already in bloom, and it takes a skillful hand to bring one back into flower.

 Orlean, Susan.
 The Orchid Thief: A True Story of Beauty and Obsession.
 Ballantine Books, 1998.